Lease vs Buy a Car

 Buy versus Lease - Savings Account or No Savings Account

 Leasing, then, is similar to buying, but without the equity "savings account."
-You only pay for what you use and you don't put anything extra into "savings."
+You only pay for what you use (the depreciation) and you don't put anything extra each month into "savings."
 It's true that you'll own nothing at the end of a lease; you'll have nothing "to show" for the money you've put into it.
 But... what you don't own is the same part of the car's original value the depreciated part that a buyer too doesn't own at the end of his loan.
 Again, a car's value depreciates the same amount whether it is leased or purchased.
 That money is gone forever, lease or buy.

 With leasing, you may have the option of putting your monthly payment savings into more productive investments, such as mutual funds or stocks that have the possibility of increasing in value.
 In fact, many experts encourage this practice as one of the benefits of leasing, though most people will typically find other uses for the money they save by leasing such as paying the mortgage or buying groceries.

 Because leasing is made somewhat more complicated with residuals, term, money factors, acquisition fees, etc.; it shouldn't be undertaken quite as casually as you might with a car loan.
 There are more opportunities to misunderstand and make mistakes.
 Therefore, leasing requires that you be more careful and more informed.
 This is precisely the reason we've provided this Lease Guide and our optional Lease Kit — to make leasing as easy and understandable as possible.